cristal-smac/10languages/README.md

 The written program is the same in all languages: A class, an instance, an inheritance, a refined method, a static variable, a collection, a form of polymorphism.
 The example provided is very simple voluntarily and in a single file: A class `Person(name,first name)` with an instance of this object.
 A `Student` class that inherits it and refines it with a `number` and a `NB` class variable to count the instances created.
 A collection of individuals, once in two a simple person, once in two a student, to illustrate the method overload.
 The only method in these objects is the implicit display method (if it exists) that allows its text display.

-Actual available languages : Java, Python, PHP, Javascript, C++, Scala, Ruby, Perl, Crystal, Go
+Actual available languages : Java, Python, PHP, Javascript, C++, Scala, Ruby, Perl, Crystal, Go, Kotlin